Donald K. Ngwe

 Donald Ngwe is an assistant professor in the Marketing Unit.
 He teaches the Marketing course in the MBA required curriculum.

 Professor Ngwe directs his research at measuring consumer responses to retailing strategies and predicting the performance of pricing schemes and product assortment decisions, particularly in the fashion and supermarket industries.
-His current work concerns market segmentation through outlet stores, the effectiveness of discount price labeling, and locational choices.
+His current work concerns market segmentation through outlet stores, the effectiveness of discount price labeling, and store locational choices.

 Professor Ngwe earned his PhD in economics at Columbia University, together with an MPhil and MA, also in economics.
 He holds a bachelor’s degree in economics from the University of the Philippines.